It’s rarely what you think it is.

 Except… (and this is where you really need to talk to a lawyer) …

-Defamation, slander, and libel are all assorted terms that have very specific legal implications.
+Defamation, slander, and libel are all terms that have very specific legal implications.
 I won’t try to delve into that.
-But depending on where you are and your specific situation, information on the internet that intentionally lies about you or maliciously harms you may be one thing on which you can act.
+But depending on where you are and your specific situation, information on the internet that intentionally lies about or maliciously harms you may be one thing on which you can act.
 Like I said, get an attorney.

 It even happens to me

 I’ve been banned from one discussion forum (that I know of).4